munificent/craftinginterpreters/book/optimization.md

 <img src="image/optimization/mask.png" alt="The bit patterns resulting from 229 % 64 = 37 and 229 & 63 = 37." />

 On the left side of the illustration, notice how the result (37) is simply the dividend (229) with the highest two bits shaved off?
-Those two leftmost bits are the bits at or to the left of the divisor's single 1 bit.
+Those two highest bits are the bits at or to the left of the divisor's single 1 bit.

 On the right side, we get the same result by taking 229 and bitwise and-ing it